dagfs/dagfs.github.io/articles/creativity/creative-thinking.md

  - adam savage - to create something you have to obsess over it. to show other something you have created puts you in a vounerable position.
  - Learn to be comfortable to kill your babies or let them grow up another way than you imagined.
 That is why we do what we do in workshops to get comfortable sharing our ideas and learning to build on each other as to rais ideas in a group.
  - You are not your brain - du er ikke tankene dine
+ - frykt for å tape ansikt

+## creative at work
+snakk om hvordan det som produseres på workshops ofte er external input til designere i den kreative prosessen da de lærer masse og tar med det de lærer + det de kan for å lage nye løsninger.

 ## creativity  tools

 snakk videre om hvordan vi resonerer og kommer frem til løsninger.
 Hvordan det å bruke ord hjelper, hvordan det å lage flere ideer hjelper

-## creative at work
-snakk om hvordan det som produseres på workshops ofte er external input til designere i den kreative prosessen da de lærer masse og tar med det de lærer + det de kan for å lage nye løsninger.

- ## Creative thinking is a skill you can cultivate

- ## Creative thinking tools

  - anchering - start another place
  - come up with 3  to 5 solutions instead of the two one commonly comes upp with
  - concepts - we often limit ourself by thinking of the conecept of our solution to narrowly
  - others

  ## TODO
  - Se igjennom artikkel